A single copy of this article may be reprinted for personal, noncommercial use only.

 The effects of too much screen time

-The American Academy of Pediatrics recommends limiting a child's use of TV, movies, video and computer games to no more than one or two hours a day.
+The American Academy of Pediatrics discourages media use by children younger than age 2 and recommends limiting older children's screen time to no more than one or two hours a day.
 Too much screen time has been linked to:

 - Irregular sleep.
-The more TV children watch, the more likely they are to resist going to bed and to have trouble falling asleep.
+The more TV children watch, the more likely they are to have trouble falling asleep or to have an irregular sleep schedule.
+Sleep loss, in turn, can lead to fatigue and increased snacking.

 - Behavioral problems.
 Elementary students who spend more than two hours a day watching TV or using a computer are more likely to have emotional, social and attention problems.
-Exposure to video games also increases the risk of attention problems in children.
-Children who watch excessive amounts of TV are more likely to bully than children who don't.
+Exposure to video games is also linked with an increased risk of attention problems in children.
+Watching excessive amounts of TV at age 4 is linked with bullying at ages 6 through 11.

 - Impaired academic performance.
-Elementary students who have TVs in their bedrooms tend to perform worse on tests than those who don't.
+Elementary students who have TVs in their bedrooms tend to perform worse on tests than do those who don't have TVs in their bedrooms.

 - Violence.
-Too much exposure to violence on TV and in movies, music videos, and video and computer games can desensitize children to violence.
-As a result, children may learn to accept violent behavior as a normal part of life and a way to solve problems.
+Too much exposure to violence through media — especially on TV — can desensitize children to violence.
+As a result, children might learn to accept violent behavior as a normal way to solve problems.

 - Less time for play.
 Excessive screen time leaves less time for active, creative play.